shawnscoding/react-schedule-job/README.md

 ![Dashboard Demo](https://raw.githubusercontent.com/shawnscoding/reactjs-crontab/HEAD/assets/dashboard.png)

-This will do what it says at the requested time(s).
+This will do what it says at the scheduled time.

 ## Features